amylbrunet/Python_Analysis/README.md

 Python script for analyzing the financial records of a given company.

-The Python script analyzes the financial records calculates each of the following:
+The Python script analyzes the financial records and calculates each of the following:

 * The total number of months included in the dataset